laurielylourenco/laurielylourenco/README.md

 Bem vindos/vindas ao meu github!!

-Estou começado minha jornada em programaçao...
-- 🔭 Atualmente a meta melhorar ainda mais em PHP e JS entendo melhor os conceitos.
+- 🔭 Atualmente a meta melhorar ainda mais em PHP e JS.
 <!--
 **laurielylourenco/laurielylourenco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.